abhilaksh-arora/secure-password-gen/Readme.md

 - The `Installation` section explains how to install the package using npm.
 - The `Usage` section provides examples of how to use the `generatePassword` function with default and custom options.
 - The `License` section states the license under which the package is distributed.

-You can customize the documentation further to include more details about the package, such as additional options for password generation, security considerations, and any other relevant information.
-Make sure to keep the documentation clear and easy to understand for users who want to use your package.